oceanho/FluentFilter.JsClient/README.md

-# FluentFilter.JSClient
+# FluentFilter.JsClient
-This is javascript library of the FluentFilter
+This is a javascript library of the FluentFilter